When Is Canary Worth Switching To?

 Canary is worth it if you explicitly want a newer AKL-style layout and are willing to give it the consistent reps needed to make a modern roll-heavy board pay off.

-If you care enough about typing to practice on purpose and you want a layout-specific training path, Canary can absolutely be worth it.
-The key is treating the switch like a project, not a casual toggle.
+If you care enough about typing to practice deliberately and you want a layout-specific path that structures the work for you, Canary can absolutely be worth it.
+The key is treating the switch as a real project with a measurable practice routine — not a casual toggle you flip one afternoon and hope sticks.

 Canary is most useful when you want a newer community-designed layout with aggressive optimization goals and you are willing to train it like a real project instead of a casual experiment.